Brihadaranyaka Upanishad: Etymology and structure

 Brihadaranyaka Upanishad literally means the "Upanishad of the great forests".

 Brihadaranyaka literally means "great wilderness or forest".
-The Brihadaranyaka Upanishad is credited to ancient sage Yajnavalkya, but likely refined by a number of ancient Vedic scholars.
+The Brihadaranyaka Upanishad is credited to ancient sage Yajnavalkya, but was likely refined by a number of ancient Vedic scholars.
 The Upanishad forms the last part, that is the fourteenth kānda of Śatapatha Brāhmana of "Śhukla Yajurveda".
 The Brihadaranyaka Upanishad has six adhyayas (chapters) in total.
 There are two major recensions for the text – the Madhyandina and the Kanva recensions.
 It includes three sections: Madhu kānda (the 4th and 5th chapter of the fourteenth kānda of Satapatha Brahmana), Muni kānda (or Yajnavalkya Kanda, the 6th and 7th chapter of 14th kānda of Satapatha Brahmana) and Khila kānda (the 8th and 9th chapter of the fourteenth kānda of Satapatha Brahmana).

 The first and second chapters of the Upanishad's Madhu kānda consists of six brahmanas each, with varying number of hymns per brahmana.
 The first chapter of the Upanishad's Yajnavalkya kānda consists of nine brahmanams, while the second has six brahmanas.
 The Khila kānda of the Upanishad has fifteen brahmanas in its first chapter, and five brahmanas in the second chapter.

 Content

 First chapter

-The Brihadaranyaka Upanishad starts by stating one of many Vedic theories of creation of the universe.
+The Brihadaranyaka Upanishad starts by stating one of the many Vedic theories of creation of the universe.
 It asserts that there was nothing before the universe began.
-Then, Prajapati created the universe from this nothingness as a sacrifice to himself, imbuing it with Prana (life force) to preserve it in the form of cosmic inert matter and individual psychic energy.
+Then, Prajapati created the universe from this nothingness as a sacrifice to themself, imbuing it with Prana (life force) to preserve it in the form of cosmic inert matter and individual psychic energy.
 The Brihadaranyaka Upanishad asserts that the world is more than just matter and energy; it is also constituted by Atman or Brahman (Self, Consciousness, Invisible Principles, and Reality) as well as Knowledge.

 The Brahmana 4 in the first chapter announces the non-dual monistic metaphysical premise that Atman and Brahman are identical Oneness.
 It asserts that because the universe came out of nothingness when the only principle existent was "I am He", the universe, after coming into existence, continues as Aham brahma asmi (I am Brahman).
 In the last brahmana of the first chapter, the Upanishad explains that the Atman (Self) inspires by being self-evident (name identity), through empowering forms, and through action (work of a living being).
 The Self, states Brihadaranyaka, is the imperishable one that is invisible and concealed pervading all of reality.